SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 ```
 Note that as these bits have the same function in SINGLE and SPLIT mode, it does not matter whether you reference them as TCA0.SINGLE.* or TCA0.SPLIT.*

 Once this has been done, further configuration is straightforward.
-Failing to turn off split mode when you intend to, however, can result in strange behavior.
+Failing to turn off split mode when you intend to, however, will result in strange behavior.
+Among other things, that determines whether the 16-bit registers are treated as 16-bit registers or pairs of 8-bit registers.

-### Avoid using TCA0 as the millis timer
+## Avoid using TCA0 as the millis timer
 Reconfiguring TCA0 when it is used as the millis timer source will result in loss of timekeeping functionality.
 When doing this, you should avoid using TCA0 as the millis source.
 To ensure that you don't forget to set the millis timer correctly, it is suggested to put code like the following in your sketch to halt compile if you later open the sketch and did not choose the correct millis timer source.
 ```c++
 #ifdef MILLIS_USE_TIMERA0